 This mind you, after he specifically said to the attending nurse that he had recently traveled to the US from West Africa.

-Now, I don’t like bashing people, especially hard-working medical staff because we have lots of them in our family and I respect their work and dedication, however this is outrageous.
-What was this nurse thinking and why did he or she not think the information regarding the patients whereabouts was not important enough to pass on to the ER doctor.
-Maybe he or she was sick that day, overworked and just plan tired.
+Now, I don’t like bashing people, especially hard-working medical staff because we have lots of them in our family and I respect their work and dedication, however, this is outrageous.
+What was this nurse thinking and why did he or she not think the information regarding the patient’s whereabouts was not important enough to pass on to the ER doctor.
+Maybe he or she was sick that day, overworked and just plain tired.
 Or maybe they had no idea where West Africa is located?

 Now even taking this one step further, since no reports talk about operation “vomit clean up”, who cleaned up all of the vomit and if they did, were the appropriate transportation and disposal methods used?

 Or did family members clean up the vomit and then toss items into the garbage.
 Still scratching my head on this one, I wonder if we will ever know what happened to the vomit.

 On another note, what about the HVAC systems in this apartment building?
 I ponder on this because from my research and experience with toxigenic molds, I know that the mycotoxins or secondary metabolites excreted by certain molds are spread easily through the air, water, and porous materials.
 So in the case of this apartment building, how is the air being decontaminated and or filtered to remove microscopic infectious particles?